Calvin-Data-Science/cs375-376-public/content/units/11generation/exercise.md

 ## Part 3: Recommendations

-Here's my suggestion for a recommendation output format:
+Here's a possible recommendation output format (it has some issues that you might want to fix later):

 ```python
 class CourseRecommendation(BaseModel):